 |North Brother Island, NY|

-Description: Four decades of negotiations transpired before a lighthouse was finally built at North Brother Island.
-The process started in 1829, when Congress approved $5,000 “for building a lighthouse on or near one of the islands called Brothers at the narrows of Long Island Sound.”
-The dangerous northern approach to Hell Gate (located in the East River off Manhattan) had been the scene of untold shipwrecks, and the New York Superintendent of Lights made it a top priority to have a light established there.
+Description: Four decades of negotiations transpired before a lighthouse was finally built on North Brother Island.
+The process started in 1829, when Congress approved $5,000 “for building a lighthouse on or near one of the islands called Brothers at the narrows, in Long Island Sound.”
+The dangerous northern approach to Hell Gate, located in the East River between Astoria, Queens and Wards Island, had been the scene of untold shipwrecks, and the New York Superintendent of Lights made it a top priority to have a light established there.

-North Brother Island was considered by all to be the ideal site for the new light, but the land’s owner, one Edward Ackerman, refused to sell.
+North Brother Island was considered by many to be the ideal site for the new light, but the land’s owner, one Edward Ackerson, refused to sell.
 After three years of attempts to purchase the land, Auditor Stephen Pleasonton formally asked the New York legislature to condemn the property.
 Two years later, the state had not acted, and the Congressional funds were automatically returned to the treasury.

-The design for the lighthouse called for a two-story dwelling with an integral tower and mansard roof.
-Similar structures were built around the same time at several sites, including Colchester Reef, Vermont, Rose Island, Rhode Island, and Esopus Meadows, New York.
-The keeper’s dwelling had a kitchen, pantry, dining room, sitting room, and oil room on the main floor, and four bedrooms on the upstairs floor.
-The tower was octagonal and rose out of the front of the house to a height of fifty feet above the river level.
-The original beacon was a sixth-order lens showing a fixed white light that was activated for the first time in November of 1869.
-In 1889, a fog bell was installed, and in 1900 the beacon was upgraded to a fourth-order Fresnel lens.
+Following the appropriation of $8,500 in 1866 and $7,500 in 1867, a design for the lighthouse was developed that called for a two-story dwelling with a mansard roof and integral tower.
+Similar structures were built around the same time at several sites, including Colchester Reef, Vermont, Pomham Rocks and Rose Island in Rhode Island, and Barber’s Point, Bluff Point, Esopus Meadows, Stepping Stones, and Hudson-Athens in New York.
+The keeper’s dwelling had a kitchen, pantry, dining room, sitting room, and oil room on the main floor, and four bedrooms in the upstairs floor.
+The tower was octagonal and rose out of the front of the house to a height of fifty feet above the river.

-The fire spread very quickly, with the passengers crowding the stern to avoid the smoke and flames.
+The fire spread very quickly, forcing the passengers to crowd together at the vessel’s stern to avoid the smoke and flames.
 Rather than heading for the beach only 300 feet away, Capt.
-Van Schaick turned the ship at full power and headed for North Brother Island.
-(The captain probably made this decision to avoid the flammable businesses in the Bronx.)
-Most of the fire hoses on the ship did not work, and many of the life preservers turned out to be rotten and falling apart.
-One passenger tried to lower a lifeboat, only to discover it to be wired into place.
+Van Schaick proceeded at full power to North Brother Island, likely to avoid flammable businesses along the river.
+Most of the fire hoses on the ship did not work, and many of the life preservers turned out to be rotten.
+One passenger tried to lower a lifeboat, only to discover it to be wired in place.

-Passengers began to jump overboard as the ship neared the southern end of the island.
-Instead of beaching the boat there, the captain went all the way to the other side of the island and ran the vessel aground in a small cove.
-Even though the flaming bow was on ground, the stern was still in deep water.
+Passengers began to jump overboard as the ship neared the southern end of North Brother Island, but instead of beaching the boat there, the captain went all the way to the other side of the island and ran the vessel aground in a small cove.
+Even though the flaming bow was now aground, the stern with most of the survivors was still in deep water.
 The impact of the ship running aground caused the top deck to come crashing onto the lower decks.
 Some passengers were thrown into the water, while others fell into the flames.
-Alerted by local residents who had seen the ship on fire, doctors and nurses from the island’s hospital, as well as other residents, were on the scene and tried to rescue as many as they could from the vessel.
-Others waded into the water to pull people out one by one.
+Alerted by local residents who had seen the ship on fire, doctors and nurses from the island’s hospital, as well as other residents, rushed to the scene and tried to rescue as many as they could.
 A tug saved over 150 persons, and a doctor pulled six people into his small boat.
 Hundreds were saved, but over 1,000 passengers died that day, nearing the number that would perish on the much more famous sinking of the Titanic.

 Located in the East River near Rikers Island.
 The property is owned by the City of New York.
 Grounds closed.